Russell to face Pumas and first start for Dempsey

 Bath centre Cameron Redpath has replaced Mark Bennett as the outside back replacement.

-Scotland have lost narrowly to Australia and New Zealand and beaten Fiji in their previous autumn Tests.
+Scotland have lost narrowly to Australia and New Zealand and beaten Fiji in their previous autumn Tests - and Townsend is expecting the Pumas to be another exacting challenge.

+"There was so much to be positive about against New Zealand - but we didn't hold on for the 10 minutes that would have given us the result that we deserved.

+"It's a lesson for us that against the best teams you have to play at a high level for 80 minutes.

 Argentina beat Scotland in a three-Test series in the summer, claiming a 2-1 victory in Santiago Del Estero with a dramatic last-minute try.